holaxapps/hexo-theme-chiangmai/README.md

 # hexo-theme-chiangmai

-hexo-theme-chiangmai is kind of Hexo theme using HTML5, Sass, Jade.
+hexo-theme-chiangmai is kind of Hexo theme using HTML5, Less, Pug, Gulp.
 An example page with hexo-theme-chiangmai could be found at the link below.

 - http://holaxprogramming.com/